 “Sometimes people think they’re the only people going through what they’re going through,” Fefegha says.
-In fact, the same themes come up repeatedly during the fortnightly sessions: the gap between how others perceive founders and how founders perceive themselves; family and personal relationships; money.
+In fact, the same themes come up repeatedly during the fortnightly sessions: the gap between how others perceive founders and how founders perceive themselves; family and personal relationships; money; mental wellbeing.

 Each Safe Space session follows the exact same format: the moderator asks each of the five to six attendees to answer the following seven questions.
 There’s deliberately no question about how business is going.

 1) How many hours do you work and why?